ITPNYU/clock-club/readme.md

 ## Who We Are

-Clock Club started at NYU's [ITP](https://itp.nyu.edu) in about 2016 because a handful of us liked making clocks and needed external motivation and convesation to work on them.
+Clock Club started at NYU's [ITP](https://itp.nyu.edu) in about 2016 because a handful of us like making timepieces and wanted external motivation and convesation to work on them.
 The group includes designers, programmers, electronics hobbyists, fabricators, and scholars.

 ## What You Need To Know